|

 Limon, SH 71 hits US 24-40-287/BL 70 at K Ave. and Main St. From there,

-it goes east on Main St. multiplexed with those routes to 1st Ave.,
+it goes east on Main St. through downtown multiplexed with those routes

 Then it's north toward Last Chance at US 36, through Woodrow, and

-west into town and at Colorado Ave.
-SH 71 heads north out of town,
+west into Brush and at Colorado Ave. downton SH 71 turns north,

 It goes west on SH 14 for 4mi, then heads north for 27mi to the